-WWE News: New Match Added To ‘Money In the Bank’ Card – 10 Matches Confirmed
+WWE News: New Match Added To ‘Money In the Bank’ Card — 10 Matches Confirmed

-Starting with this month’s Money in the Bank pay-per-view, WWE is changing how things work and all of its major events will now be longer.
+Starting with this month’s Money in the Bank pay-per-view, WWE is changing how things work and all of its major events will now be longer, as the Inquisitr has reported.
 Considering most events will now be at least four hours long, it is obvious that WWE is pushing it right away since MITB has a full 10 matches already confirmed for the card.
-The tenth was added on Saturday afternoon and it is one that has a history, but it’s also kind of out of nowhere.
+The 10th was added on Saturday afternoon, and it is one that has a history, but it’s also kind of out of nowhere.

 The official website of WWE confirmed that Daniel Bryan vs. Big Cass has now been added to the Money in the Bank card.

 One month ago, Daniel Bryan had his first singles match on a pay-per-view since coming out of retirement back in March.
-At Backlash, he took on Big Cass who had also recently returned from injury and the former WWE Champion ended up pulling out a big victory by making the big man submit.
+At Backlash, he took on Big Cass, who had also recently returned from injury and the former WWE Champion ended up pulling out a big victory by making the big man submit.

-Since that time, it appeared as if the feud between Big Cass and Bryan as rumors started swirling about the big man.
+Since that time, it appeared as if the feud between Big Cass and Bryan was over, as rumors started swirling about the big man.
 Pro Wrestling Sheet reported that there was heat on Big Cass for how he treated a little person during a segment on SmackDown Live and he hasn’t been seen much in recent weeks.

 There were also reports of another injury, but those proved to be false as well.